 The 3 Decision Approaches

 When deciding how to specialize, you are looking for an advantage of some kind.
-These advantages break down into 3 categories:
+These advantages break down into 3 tags:

 - A head start of some kind